bertinkambale/My-professional-portfolio/README.md

 # My-professional-portfolio
-this project will be deployed on the internet
+an accessibility test was performed on the website, and corrections were made to meet the required standard.
 ## Built With
 - html
 - css